IBM/vscode-ibmi-projectexplorer/docs/pages/projectExplorer/work-with-variables.md

 ![Create .env](../../assets/ProjectExplorer_17.png)

 > [!ATTENTION]
-> To avoid accidently pushing your `.env` file to your Git repository, make sure that you add it as an entry into your `.gitignore` file.
+> To avoid accidentally pushing your `.env` file to your Git repository, make sure that you add it as an entry into your `.gitignore` file.

 ## Edit Variable